 - Not effective for all stain removal

 - Not readily available across the United States

 Zote Laundry Soap

-Zote Laundry Soap is one of the leading laundry products in Mexico and it is now available in the United States.
 Zote is manufactured by Fábrica de Jabón la Corona, a Mexican company that produces household cleaning products and edible cooking oils.

 Zote is available in single or double bar packs.
-While it comes in white, pink or blue, the formula and cleaning abilities are all the same.
-It seems that different areas of Mexico just favor different colors!
+While it comes in white, pink, or blue, the formula and cleaning abilities are all the same.
+It seems that different areas of Mexico just favor different colors.